smartdevicelink/sdl_evolution/proposals/0064-remote-control.md

 - A user profile application wants to remember user's favorite settings and apply it later automatically when the users get into the same/another vehicle.

-- A navigation application want to set the applications display mode same as the vehicle's display mode and vice versa.
+- A navigation application wants to set the application's display mode same as the vehicle's display mode and vice versa.

-The common problem is that a mobile application need the ability to control certain settings of the vehicle.
+The common problem is that a mobile application needs the ability to control certain settings of the vehicle.
 This proposal (SDL remote control or SDL-RC) tries to address this problem.
-This is not a new proposal.
-This document describe the design of current implementation of SDL-RC feature branch.
+This proposal describes the design of current implementation of SDL-RC feature branch.

 ## Proposed solution

 ### Current solution in RC branch

 SDL-RC provides common RPC messages and functions to allow a mobile application to (1) read current vehicle RC data/settings, (2) subscribe and un-subscribe certain or all vehicle RC data/setting change notifications, (3) send notifications to subscribed applications when the monitored RC data/settings changes, (4) change vehicle RC settings, and (5) get vehicle RC capability, i.e. what are available for remote control in the vehicle.
-The following table list what control module and what control items are considered in the current implementation.
+The following table lists what control module and what control items are considered in the current implementation.

 | RC Module | Control Item | Value Range |Type | Comments |